 - are safe

-- they are included in decisions about their care and support
+- are included in decisions about their care and support

-- the care and support provided matches their individual health and social needs and
+- are provided with care and support that matches their individual health and social needs and

 After the inspection